-Animism is an ancient worldview at the root of spirituality and religion that sees human beings as part of an interconnected web of life and living within a great mystery that goes beyond our perception.
+Animism is an ancient worldview at the root of spirituality and religion that views humans as part of an interconnected web of life that unites the seen and unseen worlds.

-Anima is similar to Prana in the Vedic tradition, Chi in the Taoist tradition and the Great Spirit spoken of in many Indigenous traditions.
+Anima is similar to Prana in the Vedic tradition, Chi in the Taoist tradition and the universal spiritual force referred to as the Great Spirit and many other names in Indigenous traditions.

-Celtic Druids call this spiritual lifeforce Nwyfre, the Algonquians call it Manitou and the Haudensaunee (Iroquois Confederacy) call it Orenda.
+Celtic Druids call this spiritual life-force Nwyfre, the Algonquians call it Manitou and the Haudenosaunee (Iroquois Confederacy) call it Orenda.

-The Enlightenment hyper-rationalism prevailing today is unique in world history with a strange “soulless” materialistic view of the Universe as an indifferent machine-like entity or code-based simulation.
+The hyper-rationalism and mechanistic reductionism of the Western materialist worldview prevailing today is unique in world history with a strange “soulless” materialistic view of the Universe as an indifferent clockwork-like machine or code-based simulation.

-The revival of the lost language of Animism is vital for reversing climate change and building regenerative culture where young people live in the future again.
+The revival of the living, breathing language of Animism is vital for reversing climate change and building a regenerative culture in which we can believe in the future again.

 Animism is a deeply rooted value-system based on respect for the land, reverence for all life and relating to the more-than-human world as a living being infused with sentience.